TanishqPalaskar/HTB-Writeups/README.md

-Here’s a template for a `README.md` file that you can use for your GitHub repository where you’re storing your Hack The Box write-ups:

----

 # Hack The Box Write-Ups

 Welcome to my collection of Hack The Box (HTB) write-ups!
 This repository contains detailed write-ups for various HTB machines that I've worked on as part of my cybersecurity studies and practice.